Caroline1123/Mailing/README.md

 # Run the program

 Clone the repository on your machine.

 Make sure Python/django are installed, then run :

 `bashpython manage.py runserver`

+# Techs used:

+- Django
+- JS
+- Bootstrap